“For my part, I travel not to go anywhere, but to go. I travel for travel’s sake. The great affair is to move.”

 - I’m in love with my little family, including my handsome boyfriend David, and our handful of critters: Lola, Earl, and Houdini.

-- I have a never-ending urge to redecorate and rearrange my house.
+- I bought a fixer upper!
+And have a constant urge to renovate, redecorate, and rearrange.

 - And to thoroughly contradict all of my previous statements, I am also considerably anal-retentive about saving money.